marionettejs/backbone.radio/README.md

 If `commandName` is passed then that handler is removed from the object.
 Otherwise, all handlers are removed.

-Like `comply`, you may also pass a hash of commands to remove many at once.
+You may also pass a hash of commands or space-separated list to remove many commands at once.
 Refer to the `comply` documentation above for an example.

 Returns the instance of Commands.